 Aim of the course

-- Develop specific knowledge of past conflict from a range of geographical and temporal contexts;
+- Specific knowledge of past conflict from a range of geographical and temporal contexts;

-- Develop an understanding of the interplay between historical and archaeological sources;
+- An understanding of the interplay between historical and archaeological sources;

-- Develop the ability to discuss knowledge and perspectives about the past;
+- The ability to discuss knowledge and perspectives about the past;

-- Develop an understanding of issues around the preservation of sites of conflict;
+- An understanding of issues around the preservation of sites of conflict;

-- Develop an understanding of issues around the presentation and or commemoration of conflict;
+- An understanding of issues around the presentation and or commemoration of conflict;

-- Develop an understanding of archaeological methods and techniques.
+- An understanding of archaeological methods and techniques.

 Crucial to this course is that participants will also experience working with others from very diverse international and social backgrounds, in particular military personnel and veterans.